Schwarz reflections and anti-holomorphic correspondences: A Family of Parabolic Anti-rational Maps

 \begin{proposition}[Dynamical Uniformization of Hyperbolic Components] Let $H$ be a hyperbolic component in $\cC(\mathfrak{L}_0)$. \begin{enumerate} \item If $H$ is of odd period, then there exists a homeomorphism $\eta_H:H\to\mathcal{B}^-$ that respects the Koenigs ratio of the attracting cycle.
 In particular, the Koenigs ratio map is a real-analytic $3$-fold branched covering from $H$ onto the open unit disk, ramified only over the origin.

 \item If $H$ is of even period, then there exists a homeomorphism $\eta_H:H\to\mathcal{B}^+$ that respects the multiplier of the attracting cycle.
-In particular, the multiplier map is a real-analytic diffeomorphism from $H$ onto the open unit disk. \end{enumerate} In both cases, $H$ is simply connected and has a unique center. \end{proposition} \begin{proof} The proof of \cite[Theorem~5.6, Theorem~5.9]{NS} applies verbatim to our situation. \end{proof}
+In particular, the multiplier map is a real-analytic diffeomorphism from $H$ onto the open unit disk. \end{enumerate} In both cases, $H$ is simply connected and has a unique center. \end{proposition} \begin{proof} The proofs of \cite[Theorem~5.6, Theorem~5.9]{NS} apply verbatim to our situation. \end{proof}

 By Proposition~\ref{unif_hyp_rat}, each hyperbolic component has a unique parameter for which the critical point $-1$ of the corresponding map is periodic.
 This parameter is called the \emph{center} of the hyperbolic component.
 The unique hyperbolic component of period one of $\cC(\mathfrak{L}_0)$ has center $(0,1)$.